-Incitec Pivot's commitment to diversity is key to its corporate ambition of generating competitive returns for shareholders.
-With operations spanning the globe, Incitec Pivot recognises that a diverse and inclusive workforce will result in improved organisational engagement which, in turn, will improve corporate performance.
+IPL's commitment to diversity is integral to its corporate ambition of generating competitive returns for shareholders.
+With operations spanning the globe, IPL recognises that a diverse and inclusive workforce will translate into improved business performance.

-Diversity at Incitec Pivot is led by the Executive Team, supported by the Company's Diversity Council, which during the year ended 30 September 2015, was chaired by the Chief Human Resources Officer and included senior managers from across the business.
-The Board maintains oversight and responsibility for the Diversity Policy and the development and implementation by management of the Diversity strategy.
+Diversity at IPL is led by the Executive Team, supported by the Company's Diversity Manager and Adviser.
+The Board maintains oversight and responsibility for the Diversity Policy and the development and implementation by management of the Diversity Strategy.